-Abstract: Adjusting EPR (to accord with Bohr's insight), and accepting Bell's principles (but not his false inferences), we:- (i) complete the QM account of EPR correlations in a classical way; (ii) deliver Bell's hope for a simple constructive model of EPRB; (iii) justify EPR's belief that additional variables would bring locality and causality to QM's completion; (iv) refute key claims that such variables are impossible - including CHSH, Mermin's three-particle always-vs-never variant of GHZ, and this: in the context of Bell's theorem 'it's a proven scientific fact that a violation of local realism has been demonstrated theoretically and experimentally,' (Annals of Physics Editors, 2016).
-In short: we refute Bell's theorem and endorse Einstein's locally-causal Lorentz-invariant worldview.
+Abstract: Studying Bell's work, using classical analysis and author-date referencing suited to undergraduate STEM students, we arrive at a new classical theory: local realistic quantum mechanics.
+Adjusting EPR (to accord with Bohr's insight), and accepting Bell's principles (but not his false inferences), our method follows: (i) we allow Bell's pristine $\lambda$ (and its pairwise twin $\mu$ ) to be classical vectors in 3-space; (ii) we complete the QM account of EPR correlations in a classical way; (iii) we deliver Bell's hope for a simple constructive model of EPRB; (iv) we justify EPR's belief that additional variables would bring locality and causality to QM's completion; (v) we refute key claims that such variables are impossible; (vi) we show that interactions between particles and polarizers are driven by the total angular momentum; (vii) we thus bypass Pauli's vector-of-matrices; (viii) at the same time retaining all the tools of the quantum trade.
+In short: (ix) we classically derive the related results of quantum theory; (x) we classically endorse Einstein's locally-causal Lorentz-invariant worldview.